atomicdata-dev/atomic-data-docs/src/core/graphs.md

 ["https://atomicdata.dev/datatypes/Datatype","https://atomicdata.dev/datatypes/Datatype","https://atomicdata.dev/datatypes/atomicURI"]
 ```

-Since all valid Atomic Data requires predicates to resolve to Atomic Properties, which are required to have an associated DataType...
+Since all valid Atomic Data requires Property fields to resolve to Atomic Properties Classes, which are required to have an associated DataType...
 We can safely say that the last atom in the example above (the one describing `https://atomicdata.dev/datatypes/Datatype`) will have to be present in all Schema Complete Atomic Graphs.